-Dhat Gyal comes through with 'YOU & I'
+Dhat Gyal comes through with 'You & I'

 The ‘Any man na man’ Hitmaker; Dhat Gyal has released the most awaited banger, “YOU & I”.
 This was released last December to successfully climax last year.

 ‘You & I” will be used as a pushing voice towards the fight against the gender-based violence people encounter in their daily lives yet cannot come out in the open to voice out their woes.
-It is a song dedicated to anyone out there who is going through an abusive relationship and feel unappreciated at any point, physically, verbally and/or emotionally abused and deserves better than being a victim.
+It is a song dedicated to anyone out there who is going through an abusive relationship and feels unappreciated at any point, physically, verbally, and/or emotionally abused, and deserves better than being a victim.

 Produced by Tymadedis and written by Dhat Gyal respectively, the new single is mixed and mastered by Nytwulf of the Don’t keep me waiting hit song by Kwesi Arthur.